 Our full day tour of the Ruta de las Flores ended costing us $90 (total).

-What you must see while in Juayua, El Salvador in 2021
+What you must see while in Juayua, El Salvador

 We finished the night in Juayua, a tiny pueblo (town) with another must-see: the Feria Gastronomica, a weekend market filled with street food vendors.
 You’ll find everything from bao to barbeque to vegetarian food.